-(d) Each volunteer or part-volunteer fire company and department shall retain, for five calendar years, all invoices, receipts, and payment records for the goods and services paid with money received from the state for volunteer and part-volunteer fire companies and departments, pursuant to §33-3-14d, §33-3-33, and §33-12C-7 of this code and money received as a grant from the Fire Service Equipment and Training Fund as provided in §29-3-5f of this code.
+(e) Each volunteer or part-volunteer fire company and department shall retain, for five calendar years, all invoices, receipts, and payment records for the goods and services paid with money received from the state for volunteer and part-volunteer fire companies and departments, pursuant to §33-3-14d, §33-3-33, and §33-12C-7 of this code and money received as a grant from the Fire Service Equipment and Training Fund as provided in §29-3-5f of this code.

-(e) Volunteer and part-volunteer fire companies and departments may also invest the received moneys, described in subsection (a) of this section, and collect interest thereon: Provided, That volunteer and part-volunteer fire companies and departments shall not commingle the received moneys with funds received from any other source, shall not use the invested money as collateral or security for any loan, and shall retain all resulting statements of accounts and earnings for a minimum of five years from the date of the statements; and
+(f) Volunteer and part-volunteer fire companies and departments may also invest the received moneys, described in subsection (a) of this section, and collect interest thereon: Provided, That volunteer and part-volunteer fire companies and departments shall not commingle the received moneys with funds received from any other source, shall not use the invested money as collateral or security for any loan, and shall retain all resulting statements of accounts and earnings for a minimum of five years from the date of the statements.

-67 (16) Volunteer firefighter re cruitment and retention.
 CHAPTER 33.
 INSURANCE.

 ARTICLE 3.
 LICENSING, FEES AND TAXATION OF INSURERS. §33-3-14d.
-Ad ditional fire and c asualty insu irance p remium tax; a llocation of proceeds; effective date.
-1 (a)(1) For the purpose of providing additional revenue for municipal policemen's and olicemen's and 2 firemen's pension and relief funds and the Teachers Retirement System Reserve Fund and for 3 volunteer and part-volunteer fire companies and departments, there is hereby levied and imposed 4 an additional premium tax equal to one percent of taxable premiums for fire insurance and 5 casualty insurance policies.
-For purposes of this section, casualty insurance does not include 6 insurance on the life of a debtor pursuant to or in connection with a specific loan or other credit 7 transaction or insurance on a debtor to provide indemnity for payments becoming due on a 8 specific loan or other credit transaction while the debtor is disabled as defined in the policy. he policy.
-9 (2) All moneys collected from this additional tax shall be received by the commissioner and mmissioner and 10 paid by him or her into a special account in the State Treasury, designated the Municipal Pensions icipal Pensions 11 and Protection Fund: Provided, That on or after January 1, 2010, the commissioner shall pay 10 ner shall pay 10 12 percent of the amount collected to the Teachers Retirement System Reserve Fund created in §18- 13 7A-18 of this code, 25 percent of the amount collected to the Fire Protection Fund created in §33- 14 3-33 of this code for allocation by the Treasurer to volunteer and part-volunteer fire companies and companies and 15 departments and 65 percent of the amount collected to the Municipal Pensions and Protection and Protection 16 Fund: Provided, however, That upon notification by the Municipal Pensions Oversight Board versight Board 17 pursuant to the provisions of §8-22-18b this code, on or after January 1, 2010, or as soon 10, or as soon 18 thereafter as the Municipal Pensions Oversight Board is prepared to receive the funds, 65 percent nds, 65 percent 19 of the amount collected by the commissioner shall be deposited in the Municipal Pensions 00 On somithe French and standing COLOO Alls of their and the first of the first of the first of the first of the thereof by the Legislature is distributed in accordance with the provisions of this section, except for distribution from proceeds pursuant to §8-22-18a(d) of this code.
+Additional fire and casualty insurance premium tax; allocation of proceeds; effective date.

+(a)(1) For the purpose of providing additional revenue for municipal policemen's and firemen's pension and relief funds and the Teachers Retirement System Reserve Fund and for volunteer and part-volunteer fire companies and departments, there is hereby levied and imposed an additional premium tax equal to one percent of taxable premiums for fire insurance and casualty insurance policies.
+For purposes of this section, casualty insurance does not include insurance on the life of a debtor pursuant to or in connection with a specific loan or other credit transaction or insurance on a debtor to provide indemnity for payments becoming due on a specific loan or other credit transaction while the debtor is disabled as defined in the policy.

+9 (2) All moneys collected from this additional tax shall be received by the commissioner and 10 paid by him or her into a special account in the State Treasury, designated the Municipal Pensions 11 and Protection Fund: Provided, That on or after January 1, 2010, the commissioner shall pay 10 12 percent of the amount collected to the Teachers Retirement System Reserve Fund created in §18-13 7A-18 of this code, 25 percent of the amount collected to the Fire Protection Fund created in §33-14 3-33 of this code for allocation by the Treasurer to volunteer and part-volunteer fire companies and 15 departments and 65 percent of the amount collected to the Municipal Pensions and Protection 16 Fund: Provided, however, That upon notification by the Municipal Pensions Oversight Board 17 pursuant to the provisions of §8-22-18b this code, on or after January 1, 2010, or as soon 18 thereafter as the Municipal Pensions Oversight Board is prepared to receive the funds, 65 percent 19 of the amount collected by the commissioner shall be deposited in the Municipal Pensions 20 Security Fund created in §8-22-18b of this code.
+The net proceeds of this tax after appropriation 21 thereof by the Legislature is distributed in accordance with the provisions of this section, except for 22 distribution from proceeds pursuant to §8-22-18a(d) of this code.